“If it was any more coastal you’d be wet”

-This route is designed for those want a true coastal experience.
+This route is designed for those who want a true coastal experience.
 You’ll be racing and climbing on a mix of small coastal lanes and well-paved roads that hug Donegal’s spectacular coastline.
-There will be limited opportunity for time trialing.
+There will be limited opportunity for time trialling.

-The TJB Coastal 330 is also for those who have done the 200-mile distance and are interested in going further.
-It’s long enough to take you through the night and experience the beauty of a sunrise but short enough to make sure you’re finished early next day.
+The TJB Coastal 330 is also for those who have done the 200-mile distance and are interested in reaching further.
+It’s long enough to take you through the night and experience the beauty of a sunrise, but short enough to make sure you’re finished early the next day.